AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 ---
 # Browse and filter lists {#list-screens}

 Most links from the left navigation menu display lists of objects, such as the list of **Deliveries** or **Campaigns**.
 Some of these list screens are read-only.
-You can customize the list display and filter these lists, as detailed below.
+You can customize the list display, filter these lists, and export list data as CSV files, as detailed below.

 ## Customize list screens {#custom-lists}